Abortion law

 Abortion laws vary widely among countries and territories, and have changed over time.
 Such laws range from abortion being freely available on request, to regulation or restrictions of various kinds, to outright prohibition in all circumstances.
 Many countries and territories that allow abortion have gestational limits for the procedure depending on the reason; with the majority being up to 12 weeks for abortion on request, up to 24 weeks for rape, incest, or socioeconomic reasons, and more for fetal impairment or risk to the woman's health or life.
-As of 2022, countries that legally allow abortion on request or for socioeconomic reasons comprise about 60% of the world's population.
+As of 2025, countries that legally allow abortion on request or for socioeconomic reasons comprise about 60% of the world's population.
+In 2024, France became the first country to explicitly protect abortion rights in its constitution, while Yugoslavia implicitly inscribed abortion rights in its constitution in 1974.

 Abortion continues to be a controversial subject in many societies on religious, moral, ethical, practical, and political grounds.
 Though it has been banned and otherwise limited by law in many jurisdictions, abortions continue to be common in many areas, even where they are illegal.
 According to a 2007 study conducted by the Guttmacher Institute and the World Health Organization, abortion rates are similar in countries where the procedure is legal and in countries where it is not, due to unavailability of modern contraceptives in areas where abortion is illegal.
 Also according to the study, the number of abortions worldwide is declining due to increased access to contraception.